adobe/antialiased-cnns/README.md

 3. [Results on Imagenet consistency + accuracy.](#3-results)<br>
 4. [ImageNet training and evaluation code](README_IMAGENET.md).
 Achieving better consistency, while maintaining or improving accuracy, is an open problem.
 Help improve the results!

+**Update (Sept 2020)** I have added kernel size 4 experiments.
+When downsampling an even sized feature map (e.g., a 128x128-->64x64), this is actually the correct size to use to keep the indices from drifting.

 ## Licenses

 <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-nc-sa/4.0/80x15.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/">Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License</a>.